The top tourist attractions and places to visit in Nara – a fabulous city only a short day trip from Kyoto & Osaka.

 Apart from these two, there are much more (like the Takigi Ono Festival in May or the Shika-no-Tsunokiri in October).
 Note that Nara will be utterly packed on these festival days, so you will need twice as much time to see all the highlights.

-Anyways, this was my list of 10 amazing things to do in Nara, Japan.
+Anyways, this was my list of 10 amazing things to do in Nara in 1 day or more.
 Got any questions?
 Do ask them in the comments below.
 Also, don’t forget to pin this article for later!